anaumghori/Sketch-to-Image/README.md

-# Sketch to image
+# Sketch to image Application
-Welcome to the Sketch to Image Application!
-This innovative tool transforms your hand-drawn sketches, doodles, or input images into beautifully styled images.
+Welcome to the Sketch-to-Image Application!
+This innovative tool transforms your hand-drawn sketches, doodles, or input images into beautifully styled creations.
+If your input is a realistic or non-sketched image, it’s first converted into a refined sketch or scribble before being fed to the model.
 Whether you prefer a realistic rendering or an artistic interpretation, this application brings your ideas to life effortlessly.

 ## Key Features